 The CyberVista and Palo Alto Networks leadership team first needed to establish a benchmark for performance targets.
 This was determined by delivering a diagnostic assessment based on the top performing SEs’ relevant knowledge and skills.
 The remaining engineers were then assessed against the benchmark to calibrate a customized, live online, and hands-on training path for the collective:

 - Top Performer Analysis (TPA) By delivering a diagnostic assessment to SE top performers, CyberVista was able to create benchmark performance targets that informed Palo Alto Networks leadership of optimal content configuration and created goals for the entire SE group.

 - Group Diagnostic Assessment Once a knowledge baseline was established, the same diagnostic assessment was delivered to the broader population of SEs.
 Results of the group diagnostics were formative, meaning that both the individual SEs who completed the assessment and the Palo Alto Networks managers were able to see strength and weakness reporting by individual and by general category.

 CyberVista has been an excellent education partner.
 In this case, the term ‘partner’ is meaningful and not an alternative for ‘vendor.’

 Chris Bridge, Palo Alto Networks

-200 SEs spread throughout North America, Middle East, Europe, and APAC have completed the program.
+400 SEs spread throughout North America, Middle East, Europe, and APAC went through the program.
 To accommodate for time zone differences, CyberVista conducted live online training with a 9am ET and 9pm ET cohort, delivered in four groups in eight week intervals, at three hours at a time.